HiepTang/CarND-Traffic-Sign-Classifier-Project/Traffic-Sign-Classifier.md

 ```python
 show_sample_images(y_train, X_train)
 ```
-Please refer to the source code HERE to see the result of this function.
+Please refer to the [source code](Traffic_Sign_Classifier-Final.ipynb) to see the result of this function.
 The images are significant different in term of contrast and brightness.
 ## Data preprocessing and augmentation
 ### Convert to grayscale images
 According the [Traffic Sign Classification article of Pierre Sermanet and Yann LeCun ](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), coverting the images to grayscale worked well and it also helps reduce the training time.